Photo Credit: KE Documentary

 With my recent visits with my naturopath doctor, studying and getting down to the bottom of my hormone/reproductive issues and helping my friends postpartum, I realized I really have a passion for being a birth Doula.
 Being a very stable, calm person helps me be effective in taking care of others through physical discomfort and supporting them emotionally and mentally while working to achieve their ideal birth plan.
 Through my knowledge of books, birth Doula training, chiropractor, naturopath, aromatherapy, acupressure, birth experiences, being an athlete, having a degree in biology, other birth workers and friends I have gained more knowledge to help support birthing families through their natural birth experience, postpartum support and parenting needs.
 I feel very confident with my doula skills and techniques I can help babies cross the finish line, nothing but natural.
 I have created my own natural birth workshop for expecting couples who desire a natural birth experience, Train for Birth.

 At this point in my life, Rob and I have been happily married for 20+ years, we reside in Kennedale, Texas.
-Wyatt and Raeley are now 19 and 17.
-They keep us busy with Jiu Jitsu, volleyball, soccer and school activities.
-I am a stay at home mom, loves to scrapbook, enjoys exercising, eating organically healthy and using essential oils.
-I have a Yorkie named Zeegan, I am a Scientology Volunteer Minister and I own a home based business with my sister, custom designing rhinestone shirts, 2 Kraftee Chix, www.2krafteechix.com.
+Wyatt and Raeley are now 19 and 18.
+They keep us busy with Jiu Jitsu, volleyball, soccer and college activities.
+I am a stay at home mom, loves to scrapbook, enjoys camp gladiator workouts, eating organically healthy and using essential oils.
+I have a Yorkie named Zeegan, I am a Scientology Volunteer Minister, a doTERRA wellness advocate and I own a home based business with my sister, custom designing rhinestone shirts, 2 Kraftee Chix, www.2krafteechix.com.

 Healthy Mommy, Healthy Baby, LABOR ON!